amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/intro/text.md

 | comment    |  // can't happen in production   |

+#### Parsing
-- Parsing - involves parsing the token sequence to identify the of the program.
+This involves parsing the token sequence to identify the program.
 This phase builds a parse tree or an abstract syntax tree, which replaces the linear sequence of tokens with a tree structure.

+#### Semantic Analysis
-- Semantic Analysis - This phase performs checks such as type checking and rejecting incorrect programs.
+This phase performs checks such as type checking and rejecting incorrect programs.
 It also constructs the symbol table used to map between identifiers and information relating to their declaration or appearance in the source.

+By looking at all the steps, we can see how they come together, and a tree representation of the code is built from source.

 <img src="https://i.imgur.com/muZGoQt.png" height="70%" width="70%"/>

 <img src="https://i.imgur.com/biUHNJq.png" height="50%" width="50%"/>

 ### 1.2.3 Middle end
-As explained, the middle end performs optimzations regardless of the source code language and the target machine.
+As explained, the middle end part performs optimizations regardless of the source code language and the target machine.
 As opposed to the front end phase, the middle end analyses are more complex.
 By estimating how the code and the data will flow, the compiler does optimizations ranging from the scope of a function to the entire program (interprocedural).

 I'll demonstrate it using Constant Propagation.
 Constant propagation is the process of substituting the values of known constants in expressions.
-Constant propagation eliminates cases in which values are copied from one location or variable to another, in order to simply assign their value to another variable.
+Constant propagation eliminates cases in which values are copied from one location or variable to another to assign their value to another variable.

 For example, using constant propagation optimization we will get the following:
 ```